What Does Ringworm Look Like? Early Symptoms, Signs, and How the Rash Changes

 Here’s what’s actually happening: the visible symptoms improve long before the fungus is fully eliminated.
 When you stop treatment at the point where the rash looks better, there are still fungal organisms and spores present in the deeper layers of your skin.
 They’re just not active enough yet to cause visible symptoms.¹

-Give them another week or two without antifungal pressure, and they multiply right back to symptomatic levels.
+Give them at minimum another week or two without antifungal pressure, and they multiply right back to symptomatic levels.
 To you, it looks like the ringworm “came back.”
 In reality, it never left.

 The fix: Continue treatment for at least 2-4 weeks, and keep applying the antifungal for at least one full week after all visible symptoms disappear.¹ ²